JordanMicahBennett/EJECTION-FRACTION-IRREGULARITY-DETECTION-MODEL/README.md

 ====
 Unfortunately, due to the 60 US dollar gt 720 GPU that I used, I could only train up to 20 layers, (as indicated in  n = 2 from get_symbol function in [train.py](https://github.com/JordanMicahBennett/EJECTION-FRACTION-IRREGULARITY-DETECTION-MODEL/blob/master/Train.py))

-[The winners Tencia and "Woshialex"](https://github.com/woshialex/diagnose-heart) by comparson, used a gtx 970 and gtx 980 GPUS, with a combined cost of almost 2000 US dollars at the time.
+[The winners Tencia and "Woshialex"](https://github.com/woshialex/diagnose-heart) by comparson, used a gtx 970 GPU and gtx 980 GPU, with a combined cost of almost 2000 US dollars at the time.
 Their architecture was smart, but they were also able to use 36 layers at minimum), based on [their documentation](https://github.com/woshialex/diagnose-heart/blob/master/TenciaWoshialex_model_documentation.pdf), seen in the convolutional neural network architecture, in the table after in section 3.
 Deep learning models are power hungry beasts :]

 Model Synopsis